 Reynolda graduate students who are interested in the Guaranteed/Insured Student Loan Program should request information from their state agency or the student financial aid office.
-North Carolinians may receive applications from College Foundation Inc., P.O.
+Bowman Gray campus students may contact their financial aid office for information on federal student loans North Carolinians may receive applications from College Foundation Inc., P.O.
 Box 12100, Raleigh, NC 27605-2100.
-Bowman Gray campus students may contact the financial aid office.